 And what’s more fun than a scavenger hunt, right?!

-While we’ve already shared a fun picture-themed Earth Day Scavenger Hunt, I really wanted to create something a little more advanced and can also be considered a STEM activity (we’re integrating some science, tech and math with this one).
+While we’ve already shared a fun picture-themed printable Earth Day Scavenger Hunt that’s perfect for preschool and elementary ages.
+But, I really wanted to create something a little more advanced (for middle school and high school students) too.
+This hunt can also be considered a STEM activity since we’re integrating some science, tech and math with this one.

-So today’s hunt is so much more than just a ‘find these items’ type of hunt.
-Because it’s spring and spending more time outside is always a good thing so our *newest* hunt is a combination of find/photo/do types of challenges.
+Today’s hunt is so much more than just a ‘find these items’ type of hunt.
+Because it’s spring and spending more time outside is always a good thing!
+So our *newest* hunt is a combination of find/photo/do types of challenges.
 It’s a great idea for kids, tweens, teens, families and classrooms to do together!

 And don’t worry about finishing the hunt in one day — this is one of those games you can play until you find or complete all the items 😉